jecolon/ziglyph/README.md

 This is pre-1.0 software.
 Although breaking changes are less frequent with each minor version release, they will still occur until we reach 1.0.

+## Zig Version
+The main branch follows Zig's master branch, which is the latest dev version of Zig.
+There will also be branches and tags that will work with the previous two (2) stable Zig releases.

 ## Integrating Ziglyph in your Project
 ### Zig Package Manager
 In a `build.zig.zon` file add the following to the dependencies object.
 Currently only tar.gz urls are supported.